Preservation of $^3\mkern-2mu$He ion polarization after laser-plasma acceleration

+which have a fixed ratio of $\omega_\mathrm{s} / \omega_\mathrm{c} = -3.18$.
+Therefore, the precession angle is expected to be $8.5^\circ$ opposite to that of the cyclotron motion.
+This corresponds to a small change of the $X$-component of the initial polarization from $P_X/P = 1$ to 0.99, which is consistent with the simulation result \cite{Gibbon2022}.

-Most notably we observe an angular asymmetry of the $\alpha$ particles in our polarimeters which we can only explain by a transversal polarization of the accelerated $^3\mkern-2mu$He ions.
-This asymmetry is only observed for the cases that the nuclear spins in the target gas are aligned perpendicular to the flight direction of the helium ions.
-No such asymmetries are observed for unpolarized gas.
-It is therefore shown that the transversal polarization of the nuclear spins is at least partially conserved (according to PIC simulations to more than 90\%) during plasma heating and acceleration to MeV energies.
-Our data also suggest that the prefered spin orientation of the accelerated $^3\mkern-2mu$He ions undergoes a rotation from the initial horizontal plane into the vertical.
-It can be speculated that this spin rotation takes place in the strong (few $10^3$\,T) vortex magnetic fields of the accelerating plasma channel.
-Further systematic experimental data are needed to further elucidate this effect.
+\textit{Conclusion}---We present results of a first experiment using a polarized target at a high-power laser facility and demonstrate their feasibility for the acceleration of polarized particles.
+Most notably we observe an angular asymmetry of the $\alpha$ particles in our polarimeter which we can only explain by a transverse polarization of the accelerated $^3\mkern-2mu$He ions.
+It is therefore shown that the transverse polarization of the nuclear spins is at least partially conserved (according to PIC simulations to more than 99\%) during plasma heating and acceleration to MeV energies.

-An absolute polarization measurement of the $^3\mkern-2mu$He ions is not feasible because the values of the $^2$H($^3\overset{\rightharpoonup}{\mathrm{He}}$,\,$^4$He)$^1$H analyzing power are not known for the full energy range of the accelerated $^3\mkern-2mu$He ions.
-In addition, the energy distributions of the $^3\mkern-2mu$He ions reaching the polarimeters are not precisely known.
-Our measurements were also limited by the low ($\lesssim 20$\,\%) initial polarization of the target gas due to vacuum leaks in our $^3\mkern-2mu$He polarizer.

-We note that our conclusions are based on relative measurements (like the change of sign of angular asymmetries in Fig.~\ref{fig5}b) and are averaged over 5--6 laser shots and, therefore, rather stable against fluctuations of the laser intensity or target density, and plasma filamentation \cite{Engin2019}.
+An absolute polarization measurement of the $^3\mkern-2mu$He ions is not feasible because the values of the $^2\mkern-2mu$H($\vec{^3\mkern-2mu{\mathrm{He}}}$,\,$^4\mkern-2mu$He)$^1\mkern-2mu$H analyzing power are not known for the full energy range of the accelerated $^3\mkern-2mu$He ions, and the energy distributions of the $^3\mkern-2mu$He ions reaching the polarimeters are not precisely known.
+Our measurements were also limited by the low ($\lesssim 20$\,\% in the jet) initial polarization of the target gas due to vacuum leaks in our $^3\mkern-2mu$He polarizer.
+We note that our conclusions are based on relative measurements (like the change of sign of angular asymmetries in Fig.~\ref{fig2}b) and are averaged over 5--6 laser shots, making them robust to fluctuations of the laser intensity or target density, and plasma filamentation \cite{Engin2019}.

-Particle-in-cell simulations confirm the observed polarization conservation.
-They also correctly predict the energy and angular distributions \cite{Engin2019,Gibbon2022}.
-On the other hand the simulations do not describe the presumed rotation of the preferred spin axis.
-The reason might be that PIC codes only account for Thomas precession as described by the T-BMT equation.
-Other effects, like adiabatic coherent spin rotation and/or a strong coupling of the nuclear magnetic moments to the much larger ones of their electron (for the case of $^3\mkern-2mu$He$^{1+}$ ions) have so far been neglected \cite{Thomas2020}.